tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Current neuron structure](Images/neuron_structure.png)

-* The difference is the **activation function** that adds a dose of reality to neurons decisions.
+* The difference is that the **activation function** adds a dose of reality to neuron's decisions.
 It is a mathematical function with a characteristic _S-shaped_ curve, also called the sigmoid curve.

   ![Sigmoid functions](Images/sigmoid_functions.png)

 * Using an activation function, the output is a probability.

-* Instead of _yes/no_ decision, with an activation function, we get the probability of yes, similar to using logistic regression.
+* Instead of a _yes/no_ decision, with an activation function, we get the probability of yes, similar to using logistic regression.

 * Following our example, using an activation function we can get a decision similar to real life, the final decision of watching a movie is a probability based on the input variables (what we know about the movie) and influenced by the bias (our personal preferences).